WestwoodRobotics/FRC-2016/README.md

 # FRC-2016
-Robot code for the FRC 2016 season "Stronghold"
+Robot code for the FRC 2016 season "Stronghold" written using LabVIEW.